Vlad-404/photo-portfolio/README.md

 | Test sending contact request mails   | :heavy_check_mark:         |   :heavy_check_mark:       | :heavy_check_mark:|       :heavy_check_mark:  |  :heavy_check_mark: |
 | Test sending purchase confirmation email   | :heavy_check_mark:         |   :heavy_check_mark:       | :heavy_check_mark:|       :heavy_check_mark:  |  :heavy_check_mark: |

-During testing, these errors were found and corrected:
+During testing, these errors were found:
 - Removing an item from cart manually resulted in 500 error.
 See bug#019
+- `Home` link in `header-navbar.html` sometimes ends up under cart icon on small number of screen sizes and only if there was something in the cart.
+Left unresolved as it affects a very small number of cases and is not a major bug

 ## User Stories Testing